usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

    :alt: Screenshot showing multiple jobs created with different sample sizes.
    :width: 900px
    :figclass: big-image border-image clickable-image

+   Jobs change from "queued" to "started", and then either "fail" or "finish".

 Wait for both jobs to finish.